Leoujo/explorer-challenge/README.md

 - Run `npm install -g yarn`

 ## Development
-### Concept
+### Goal
-The goal is to create an application similar to the VS Code Explorer, where users can view a list of items and groups (containing collapsible items).
-Both individual items and groups can be deleted.
-This project follows clean code practices and includes unit and integration tests to ensure functionality and maintainability.
+Create a VS Code-like Explorer UI, featuring a list of files and groups (collapsible folders), each with delete functionality.
+The project should use clean code practices with unit and integration tests to ensure maintainability.

 ### Hands on
-To begin, I took a screenshot of the final result and sketch over it which components would exist.
+First step was taking a screenshot of the final result and sketch over it which components would exist.

 <div align="center">
 	<img src="src/assets/images/project-sketch.png" />